plugwash/autoforwardportergit/tutorial/README.md

     mkdir ~/autoforwardportergit/tutorial/git
     mkdir ~/autoforwardportergit/tutorial/output

-----running the autoforwardporter----
+## running the autoforwardporter

 Run

     ~/autoforwardportergit/masterdriver

-The regulating package should now be able to be found in ~/autoforwardportergit/tutorial/output
+The resulting package should now be able to be found in ~/autoforwardportergit/tutorial/output